-Condition and context-The District had no evidence that it had performed the required risk assessment and documented safeguards of the student financial aid information it maintains.
+Condition and context-The District had no evidence that it had documented a safeguard for each risk identified in its risk assessment of the student financial aid information it maintains.

 Criteria-The District's agreement with the U.S. Department of Education requires the District to protect student financial aid information by designating an employee to coordinate its information security program.
 The District must also perform a risk assessment and document a safeguard for each risk identified.
 (Gramm-Leach-Bliley Act, Title 16 U.S. Code of Federal Regulations, Part 314).